-\end{definition} The following result is well-known. \begin{theorem}[ Michael {\cite[Theorem 5.7]{Mic}}] Let $X$ be a locally compact perfectly normal topological space.
-Let $\{Q_t\}_{t\geq 0}$ be a strongly continuous semigroup on $C_B(X)$ generated by a transition probability on $(X,\mathcal B(X)).$ If there exists a nonnegative function $ g$ in the space $ C_0(X)$ of continuous functions with compact support such that $\int_0^\infty Q_t g(x) dt=\infty$ for every $x\in X,$ then there exists a Borel invariant measure for $\{Q_t\}_{t\geq 0}$. \end{theorem} Let us now present the main result in this subsection. \begin{theorem} Let \eqref{sustainablecondition} be satisfied.
-Then $\{P_t\}_{t\geq 0}$ has a Borel invariant measure which concentrates on some domain of $\mathbb R^2_+\cap \{u\leq M_0\}$. \end{theorem} \begin{proof} To prove this theorem, we shall construct a function $g\in C_0(\overline{\mathbb R^2_+})$ which satisfies the assumption in Theorem \ref{foguel}.
+\begin{theorem}[Michael {\cite[Theorem 5.7]{Mic}}] Let $X$ be a locally compact perfectly normal topological space.
+Let $\{Q_t\}_{0\leq t<\infty}$ be a strongly continuous semigroup on $C_B(X)$ generated by a transition probability on $(X,\mathcal B(X)).$ If there exists a nonnegative function $ g$ in the space $ C_0(X)$ of continuous functions with compact support such that